HMAS Wyatt Earp: Antarctic service with the Navy

 In February 1947, the Scouts Association was notified by the Department of the Navy that the Federal Government was considering renewing Antarctic exploration.
 The Association was requested to return the vessel, which was inspected to determine her suitability for conversion to an Antarctic exploration vessel.
 The conversion was approved, and in June 1947, prior to her impending voyage to the Antarctic, it was decided to recommission the ship under the name she had used during her previous visits to the Antarctic with explorer Lincoln Ellsworth.
 The ship was recommissioned on 17 November 1947 at Port Adelaide as HMAS Wyatt Earp.
 Following a visit by Antarctic explorer Sir Douglas Mawson, Wyatt Earp sailed for Williamstown, Victoria in early December for preparation and loading.

 After loading, including an OS2U Kingfisher amphibian of the Royal Australian Air Force, Wyatt Earp left from Nelson Pier, Williamstown on 19 December 1947 and proceeded to Hobart.
 Gales caused some problems en route.
 After several days in Hobart, the ship left for the Antarctic on 26 December 1947, but storm damage caused her to return to Melbourne for repairs, leaving again on 8 February 1948.

-The weather was intense, particularly beyond 65 degrees South, and a landing at Adelie Land was impossible.
+The weather was intense, particularly beyond 65 degrees South, and a landing at Adélie Land was impossible.
 She turned towards Macquarie Island and there met HMAS Labuan discharging a team of scientists.
 Wyatt Earp returned to Melbourne, and her voyaging for Navy ended.